gilberto-torrezan/gwt-views/README.md

 	}
 ```

 The framework takes care of initiating the container and the views when needed.
-By default, all Views will be added into the ViewContainer.
-If you want a View to be shown outside the ViewContainer, you can use:
+By default, all Views will be added into the `ViewContainer`.
+If you want a `View` to be shown outside the `ViewContainer`, you can use:

 ```java
 @View(value = "other", usesViewContainer = false)
 ```

-You can use more than a ViewContainer as well.
-In that case, you have to specify which View will Use each ViewContainer:
+You can use more than a `ViewContainer` as well.
+In that case, you have to specify which `View` will use each `ViewContainer`:

 ```java
 @View(value = "one", viewContainer = ViewContainerOne.class)